xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 --------------------------------
-2016.12  Mar 10, 2016
+    -- bug (dkulp) When using keyboard shortcuts, don't apply defaults for the panels, use any settings they contain 2016.12  Mar 10, 2016
     -- bug (dkulp) Fixed long save times when a model is off the screen.
     -- bug (dkulp) Fix corrupt perspective section.
 Fix is to Delete attribute before setting it